joshlong/jwt-spring-boot-starter/README.md

-# jwt-spring-boot-starter
+# JWT Spring Boot Starter

-Bespoke JWT login support
+This provides easy integration for a JWT login endpoint.